 Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

-As a matter of fact, it is something that needs to be addressed at all costs, because if you don’t, then you are only going to get yourself in trouble, and potentially ruin your computer.
+It is something that needs to be addressed at all costs, because if you don’t, then you are only going to get yourself in trouble, and potentially ruin your computer.

 So, what is thermal throttling?